alob-mtc/invok/Readme.md

 - **Security Isolation**: Each function runs in its own container
 - **Dependency Management**: Functions include all their dependencies
-- **Runtime Support**: Currently supports Go with more runtimes planned
+- **Runtime Support**: Currently supports Go and Node.js with TypeScript

 ## Project Structure (core Components)